 The Great Depression wasn’t the first period of steep economic decline in the United States.
-Almost a century before the Great Depression, world commodity prices collapsed in the Panic of 1837.
+Almost a century before the start of the Great Depression, world commodity prices collapsed in the Panic of 1837.
 Both times, unemployment reached a quarter of the population in some areas.
 Consumer prices fell seven years in a row, causing people to put off purchases.
 The economy contracted.
 Why buy when the price might go down some more tomorrow?

 Misery spread to every corner of the United States.
 If nobody was buying, nobody got paid.
 And so the suffering spreads.

 Elias had an idea for a machine to would make strong stitches in fabric.
 With such a machine clothing, drapes, wind sails, and other textile products could be sewn faster and more efficiently.
 If he could invent and market such a machine, it would make him a fortune.
-If he had a fortune, he’d never have to worry about not having a job and going hungry ever again.

 The problem still stumped him in the dream.
 He couldn’t get the machine to make a single stitch.

-The deadline passed.
 The savages prepared Elias for execution.